JmsDiG/harmonic-atlas/README.md

 The same musical material is interpreted simultaneously in both spaces.
 This makes it possible to compare:
 - large-scale form and return,
 - local harmonic smoothness,
-- repeated harmonic states,
+- repeated harmonic states.
-- and the difference between symbolic and score-driven motion.

 ## Features
 - Interactive 3D icosahedron visualization
 - Interactive Tonnetz visualization
-- Full-audio playback of selected classical works
+- Full-audio playback of selected works
-- Animated geometric path tracking during playback
+- Animated geometric tracking during playback
 - Manual clicking on faces and Tonnetz cells
-- MIDI upload pipeline for score-driven harmonic slicing
+- MIDI upload pipeline for driven harmonic slicing
-- Rachmaninoff Prelude in C-sharp minor pilot mode
 - Vertex pitch remapping
 - Cycle-of-fifths and chromatic labeling options

-## Included Works
-The current version includes full-audio playback for the following works:
-- J.S.
-Bach — Prelude in C major, BWV 846
-- J.S.
-Bach — Cello Suite No. 1 Prelude, BWV 1007
-- Frédéric Chopin — Prelude in E minor, Op.
-28 No. 4
-- Frédéric Chopin — Nocturne in E-flat major, Op.
-9 No. 2
-- Sergei Rachmaninoff — Prelude in C-sharp minor, Op.
-3 No. 2

 ## MIDI Pilot
-The repository includes a score-driven experimental pathway

 In this mode, the user can upload a MIDI file and run a note-driven pipeline:
 1. parse note events,
 2. extract onset-based harmonic slices,
 3. map those slices to the icosahedron and Tonnetz,
-4. compare the score-driven path with the built-in geometric reading.
+4. compare the driven path with the built-in geometric reading.

 This part of the project is especially useful for testing how exact note streams differ from curated symbolic harmonic models.